 I’ve talked about my skin issues many times on this site.
 It seems that anything and everything can cause a breakout – especially make-up!
-For that reason I never wear liquid foundation and only a little bit of mineral powdered make-up instead.
+For that reason, I never wear liquid foundation and only a little bit of mineral powdered make-up instead.
 That is until I started researching and experimenting with DIY Foundation that’s good for your skin.
 I made this recipe using my easy DIY foundation for sensitive skin and mineral makeup.

 Step 2: Mix it with a healthier loose powdered mineral makeup.

 The brands I’d recommend include Juice Beauty, Jane Iredale, and Youngevity, especially if you are prone to breakouts.
 Bare Minerals can be another good option but because of the ingredients has caused occasional breakouts for me.

 And that’s basically it!
 I have a ton of tips though to get it just right.